-What is the cause of Wisdom Tooth Pain?
+Are you suffering from unbearable wisdom tooth pain?
 Unfortunately, there are many causes of wisdom tooth discomfort, and in this article we will go over them, along with some remedies that might help you along the way.
-We will also be addressing some commonly asked questions about wisdom teeth pain.
-If your wisdom teeth are hurting, most dentists and surgeons will recommend that you get your wisdom teeth removed.
+We will also be addressing some commonly asked questions about wisdom teeth.
+If your wisdom teeth are hurting, most dentists and oral surgeons will recommend that you get your wisdom teeth removed.

 What Causes Wisdom Tooth Pain?

 Here are some main causes of wisdom tooth pain.

 - Wisdom Teeth Growing In: As you reach your teenage years, you may notice your wisdom teeth growing in.
 As these teeth break through the gum tissue, the area may start getting inflamed and irritated.
 Sometimes, slight swelling in the area may also occur.